bigeasy/cadence/diary.md

 Except that in my use of Cadence, I've never really wanted to gather up a bunch of errors into an error ball.

+It is an example of where there error first callback breaks down, in fact, it is an example of all the complexities of concurrent programming.

+## Error Handling

+I'd decided to have a separate function that was called for an error, but skipped if there was no error.
+Now I'm leaning toward making it so that `Error` means that the next step is a standard error handling function, expecting an error-first callback.

+Does this mean that some other sort of callback handler might be used with Cadence?

+It may be easier to document, so say, simply, sometimes you do want a chance to inspect an error, for an exception of some sort that is acceptble.
+In that case you can pass `Error` when defining your callback with `step` and your next step can be an error-first callback.
+If you decide you do want to stop on the error, just throw it.

 ## Inbox